Alnwick Castle Grounds

 Alnwick Castle’s Grounds are a blend of history, natural beauty, and peaceful spaces to explore.
 Stretching from the River Aln to the Castle’s ancient walls, the Grounds provide a perfect setting for gentle walks, picnics, photography, or simply enjoying the scenery.

-The Pastures, the grassy area to the north of Alnwick Castle, were carefully designed in the 1700s by the famous landscape architect Capability Brown.
-His work created sweeping views across the grounds and peaceful reflections of the Castle in the River Aln.
+The Pastures, located just north of Alnwick Castle, were designed in the 18th century by renowned landscape architect Capability Brown.
+This scenic parkland features sweeping views and peaceful reflections of the castle in the River Aln.

 The Baileys and Courtyards